Skip to main content

 Visitor Facilities And Travel

-Located approximately 50 kilometers from Kirov city, accessible by road.
+Located in the Kotelnichsky District of Kirov Oblast, accessible by road from Kirov city.
 Ecological trails operate in non-flood season.
-Small visitor center provides information.
-Seasonal access limited by spring flooding.
-Best visiting June-September.
+A small visitor center provides information.
+Seasonal access is limited by spring flooding.
+Best visiting June through September.

 Conservation And Sustainability

-Maintaining natural flooding regime against upstream dam management that alters flow timing is the primary challenge.
+Maintaining the natural flooding regime against upstream dam management that alters flow timing is the primary challenge.
 Water quality from upstream agricultural and industrial sources requires monitoring.
-The reserve small size limits viability for some species.
 Buffer zone management reduces edge effects from surrounding land uses.
+The 2010 addition of the Tulashor section substantially strengthened the reserve's viability for wide-ranging species.

 Visitor Ratings